Auto Train Schedule

 Check the official Amtrak Auto Train page for the most up-to-date vehicle information.

-If this is your first time traveling on the Auto train, there are a few times to remember.
+If this is your first time traveling on the Auto train, there are a few things to remember.

 You must be early!
 There is a firm cut-off when loading cars on this train, and if you are not in line, you may get turned away.
 Also, check to make sure your vehicle meets the requirements.